kzemek/kzemek.github.io/_posts/2015-08-16-asio-ssl-and-scalability.md

 remaining mostly source-compatible with the original.
 A quick look at [LibreSSL's err.c] file shows it's largely unchanged from the [OpenSSL's version][OpenSSL's err.c].
-But [BoringSSL's err.c] has obviously been reworked and now **uses a thread-local storage instead of locking a global mutex data access**!
+But [BoringSSL's err.c] has obviously been reworked and now **uses a thread-local storage instead of locking a global mutex for data access**!

 As I mentioned, BoringSSL is *mostly* source-compatible with OpenSSL.